 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Mix a half teaspoon of vinegar into each quart of plaster you use on your next repair job, and the "mud" will take longer to set up, thereby giving you just that much more working time.

-Sometimes when you have a small hole in drywall, the putty will not go into the hole correctly and it is hard to get a good patch.
-If you have a disposable bakers bag and a plain round tip (I use #7), you can put a few tablespoons of putty in the bakers bag and pipe it into the hole.
+If you have a disposable bakers bag and a plain round tip, you can put a few tablespoons of putty in the bakers bag and pipe it into the hole.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I am going to paint my bathroom ceiling and am having a problem with a hole in my ceiling.
 It is small, near a corner of the wall.
 How do i patch it?
 Is there a way to do it without having to tape and compound?
 Or without takiing the whole piece down?

 I have had success using caulking to fill fairly good sized holes.Make sure it is smooth when you finish because you cannot sand it.Also make sure it is paintable caulk.Best of Luck